teleport-cop/teleport-github-actions-provisioning/README.md

 ### Pre-requisites
 * An existing Teleport cluster or Teleport Cloud instance.
 See a getting started guide for a self-hosted cluster [here](https://goteleport.com/docs/try-out-teleport/linux-server/).
 You will need the publically available DNS address of your Teleport service as an input for this action.
-* A Github Personal Access Token (If you plan to run this action from a private github repo).
+* A Github Personal Access Token (with repository read/write permissions).
 * AWS Credentials for Terraform provisioning (If you plan to run the Terraform step in this workflow)

 ### Teleport Configuration